mirgj/alphavantage-wrapper/README.md

 - `crypto: object`: Provides a set of functions for the crypto market
 - `forex: object`: Provides a set of functions for the forex market
 - `utils: object`: Provides some utils to be used anytime
+- `sectors: function`: Provides the sectors statistics
 - (TODO: more to add)

 Follow the documentation to know more about the single functionalities

 ## exchangeRate

-`exchangeRate` to be used to get the exchange rate from currency A to currency B. Crypto currencies are also supported.
+The `exchangeRate` is used to get the exchange rate from currency A to currency B. Crypto currencies are also supported.
 The following example shows the conversion rate from BTC (bitcoin) to USD.

 Example: